ackyxu/HockeyShotStats/README.md

 # My Personal Project

-## *Play by Play of Hockey Shots, Blocks, and Goals*
+## *Visualization of Shots and Goals in a NHL Game*

 ### Introduction

-This project will take use the event data of a hockey match retrived from NHL's API and visual represent a hockey match, similar to what you hear in a play by play broadcast of a hockey game over the radio or TV.
+This project will take use the event data of a hockey match retrieved from NHL's API and visual represent of the scoring event that occured in the match.
+The program will also run additional analysis (time to goal after giveaway, faceoffs, etc..).

 One of the ongoing project that I wanted to work on is a visualization of events from a hockey game.
-This personal project will be the phase one of the tools I want to develop to help me visualize hockey plays.
+This personal project will be the phase of a bigger project that I am interested in continuing after CPSC 210.
-The main goal of this project is to render all the shots, goals and block shots of a game with their respected teams.
-Those events will be rendered to an image of an ice rink in roughly the location of where the event occured.

-Theoretically, users can use this program to catch back up on a game they missed (not that I recommend it, as NHL posts highlights to their Youtube channel not long after a game ends).
+This program will hopefully give users insight on the defensive style that a team is playing (via visalization where teams are allows shots to go through and where they focus on blocking shots).
+With additional stats included in the API call, I want to be able to add more analysis in the project further on.

 Due to the restriction in the scope of the project, the program at the current state ***will not*** call NHL's API to  retrieve live or past games.
 The program at its current state will call an offline, cached game played on January 13, 2021 with the Edmonton Oilers hosting the Vancouver Canucks.